 - become the subject of any judgment, lien, debt order or bankruptcy proceeding, or enter into a compromise with creditors regarding the payment of any debt (including, but not limited to, a short sale of real estate)

 - receive a subpoena, inquiry or request (formal or informal) from a governmental, regulatory, SRO or administrative agency in a matter that may involve Morgan Stanley, or if you become a claimant, plaintiff or are involved as a witness in such matter

 - plan to file a lawsuit or make any voluntary regulatory filing in connection with a Morgan Stanley-related matter or business (excluding matters related to your employment relationship with Morgan Stanley)

-- receive a complaint from a customer or another third party in relation to the Firm’s activities, whether made orally or in writing
+- receive a complaint from a customer or another external party in relation to the Firm’s activities, whether made orally or in writing

 Business communications should convey information clearly, accurately and professionally.
 Careless communications that fail to meet these standards could have serious repercussions.

 You may use Morgan Stanley’s systems only for Firm business and limited and appropriate personal use.
 Firm systems are broadly defined as any technology owned by or made accessible by the Firm, including communications systems.

 All information stored in or transmitted through the use of Firm systems is the property of Morgan Stanley.
 By using or accessing Firm systems, you consent to the Firm monitoring, accessing, reviewing, disclosing, intercepting and recording your use of and access to Firm systems and any data moving through and/or residing on Firm systems.
 You may not take any steps to interfere with the Firm’s ability to monitor, access, review, disclose, intercept or record such information.
 Morgan Stanley records voice communications when required by law or when there is a demonstrable business need.
 You should not use the Firm’s systems for personal use if you do not wish your personal use and communication to be monitored.